imnadleeh/imnadleeh/README.md

 - Currently learning and refining HTML5, CSS/SCSS, JavaScript and Ruby on Rails.

-- You can reach me here: nadleehcode@gmail.com or connect me through LinkedIn: https://www.linkedin.com/in/imnadleeh
+- You can reach me here: nadleehcode@gmail.com or connect with me through LinkedIn: https://www.linkedin.com/in/imnadleeh

 <!---
 imnadleeh/imnadleeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.